tomalbrc/filament/docs/src/content/decoration-examples.md

 }
 ```

-The `animation` behaviour gets used for animations by the container behaviour.
+The `animation` behaviour gets used for animations by various behaviours such as the `container` behaviour.

-It gets loaded from a filament datapack that contains the referenced model using the provided namespace
+The blockbench model gets loaded from a filament datapack that contains the referenced model using the provided namespace

 The `lock` behaviour also supports an animation using the `animation` behaviour